dividuum/info-beamer/doc/manual.md

 ### target = util.auto\_loader([target])

-Creates a resource loader that tries to automatically load all files found in the nodes directory.
+Creates a resource loader that tries to automatically load all files found in the node's directory.
 It will put the loaded resources into the table given by `target`.
 If no table is provided, the `auto_loader` will create a new table and return a reference.
 Use it like this to autoload resources into the global namespace: